pingcap/docs/tidb-cloud/tidb-cloud-migration-overview.md

 ### Migrate from Amazon Aurora MySQL to TiDB Cloud in bulk

-You can migrate data from Amazon Aurora MySQL to TiDB Cloud in bulk using the import tools on TiDB Cloud console.
+You can migrate data from Amazon Aurora MySQL to TiDB Cloud in bulk using the import tools in the TiDB Cloud console.

 For more information, see [Migrate from Amazon Aurora MySQL to TiDB Cloud in Bulk](/tidb-cloud/migrate-from-aurora-bulk-import.md).